bsaunder/bsaunder.github.com/_posts/2015-08-24-ex421-study-guide.md

 This guide is intended to serve as a study reference for people planning to take the Red Hat Certificate of Expertise in Camel Development Exam ([EX421](http://www.redhat.com/en/services/training/ex421-red-hat-certificate-expertise-camel-development-exam)).
 It contains all of the information & resources that you need to properly prepare yourself for the exam.

-Note that this guide is currently a WIP.

 <!-- more -->

 # Audience &amp; Prerequisites